 This cafe, located on fun and festive Wall Street, is steps from all kinds of shopping and features a cute little patio for outdoor eating on warm days.
 You’ll be smiling as much as the Laughing Seed itself!

-8. Sip and Savor at Dobra Tea (West Asheville)
+8. Dobra Tea (West Asheville)

 While Dobra Tea does serve some pastries that contain egg and dairy, the vast majority of their cafe menu is vegan.
 Try the Fresh Spring Rolls, a mixture of carrots, beets, and daikon wrapped in rice paper with mung bean noodles, as well as fresh mint, cilantro, and peanut sauce.